cocos/cocos-docs/en/advanced-topics/jsb-swig.md

 ## Swig Interface File

-- There is a [swig-interface-template.i](swig-interface-template.i) in `engine/native/tools/swig-config` directory, just copy and rename it to some place in your project.
+- There is a  [swig-interface-template.i](https://github.com/cocos/cocos-engine/blob/1f928364f4cad22681e7830c53dc7da71a87d11f/native/tools/swig-config/swig-interface-template.i)  in `engine/native/tools/swig-config` directory, just copy and rename it to some place in your project.
 There some comments demonstrate how to configure your module in `.i` file.
 You could also reference engine internal `.i` files in `engine/native/tools/swig-config`, for instance, `scene.i` or `assets.i` for a quick start.
 - If you're using `Visual Studio Code`, you could install `SWIG Language` extension which was developed by `Hong-She Liang` for highlight syntax support.
 - For more details of writing `.i` file, please visit [tutorial](#Tutorial) section.

 ## Tutorial

-Please visit [swig tutorial](jsb/swig/tutorial/index.md), which includes binding a new module in engine or user's project step by step.
+Visit [The Tutorial of Swig Workflow in Cocos Creator](jsb/swig/tutorial/index.md), which includes binding a new module in engine or user's project step by step.